yannxou/PublisherExpectations/README.md

 wait(for: [expectation], timeout: 1)
 ```

 The PublisherExpectations is a set of 3 XCTestExpectation that allows declaring expectations for publisher events in a clear and concise manner.
-By inheriting the XCTestExpectation they can be used in the `wait(for: [expectations])` call as any other expectation.
+They inherit from XCTestExpectation so they can be used in the `wait(for: [expectations])` call as any other expectation.

 ## Usage

 ### PublisherValueExpectation

 An expectation that is fulfilled when a publisher emits a value that matches a certain condition.
 ```swift
 let publisherExpectation = PublisherValueExpectation(arrayPublisher) { $0.contains(value) }
 ```

 * It has some convenience inits to wait for expected values:
 ```swift
 let publisherExpectation = PublisherValueExpectation(stringPublisher, expectedValue: "Got it")
 ```

 * Works with `@Published` property wrappers as well:
 ```swift
 let publisherExpectation = PublisherValueExpectation(viewModel.$isLoaded, expectedValue: true)
 ```
 ```swift
 let publisherExpectation = PublisherValueExpectation(viewModel.$keywords) { $0.contains("Cool") }
 ```